willroberts/openrvs-registry/README.md

 It listens for OpenRVS beacons on UDP port 8080, for registration and health checking.

+## To Do

+- Finish health checking
+- Retrieve latest version from GitHub instead of []byte literal

 ## Deployments

 There is an existing deployment of this software here: